 The Only Guarantee in Investing (Sort Of . . . )

 If you want to invest your money, there are only two investments that “sort of” get a guaranteed return.

-First, you can invest in Certificates of Deposits at FDIC insured banks.
+First, you can invest in certificates of deposit at FDIC-insured banks.
 These are investments that get a specified return over a set period of time.
-If you invest under the FDIC limit, your investment is protected by the U.S. Government.
-However, you should realize that this isn't truly guaranteed.
-Although the U.S. has never defaulted, there is the slightest risk the U.S. government couldn't pay the insurance if the bank fails.
-Something to keep in mind, although these deposits are considered extremely safe.
+If you invest under the FDIC limit, your investment is protected by the U.S. government.
+However, you should realize that this isn’t truly guaranteed.
+Although the U.S. has never defaulted, there is the slightest risk the U.S. government wouldn’t be able to pay the insurance if the bank fails.
+This is something to keep in mind, although these deposits are considered extremely safe.

-The second almost guaranteed investment is Treasury Bonds.
-Similar to Certificates of Deposits, bonds issued by the government pay a given interest rate over a set period of time.
+The second almost guaranteed investment: Treasury bonds.
+Similar to certificates of deposit, bonds issued by the government pay a given interest rate over a set period of time.
 They are backed 100% by the government, so unless the government fails or defaults, you should have a guaranteed return.
-However, keep in mind how bond funds are different than individual bonds – they are not the same!
+However, keep in mind how bond funds are different than individual bonds — they are not the same!

 In the stock market, there really aren’t any guarantees at all!
 In fact, if you think back several years, you could lose half your portfolio in months if the stock market crashes.
 However, the prices of stocks are based on the value of the companies.
 The only time a stock goes to $0 is if the company is worthless.

 So, in order to minimize your risk, invest in solid companies that will be around for years.
 Even better, invest in a basket of stocks that are all solid companies, like the S&P 500.
 This minimizes the risk of the stock market because what are the odds of all 500 companies failing?
 Very slim.

 The key is, you need to identify your risk tolerance.
 Now that you understand there are no guarantees, ask yourself: how much risk can you accept?